The link between GRESB participation and financial returns

 Additional takeaways:

-- The process of participating in ESG benchmarking is considered non-random.
+• The process of participating in benchmarking is considered non-random.
 Early participants in the GRESB Real Estate Assessment are large funds with low leverage, two factors that correlate with excess returns.

 Looking ahead

 The link between GRESB participation and financial returns in the non-listed real estate landscape is becoming increasingly evident.
-These findings highlight the importance of integrating ESG considerations into investment strategies and decision-making processes, with GRESB participation and performance providing investors with valuable insights into the sustainability practices and potential financial performance of real estate funds.
+These findings highlight the importance of integrating sustainability considerations into investment strategies and decision-making processes, with GRESB participation and performance providing investors with valuable insights into the sustainable practices and potential financial performance of real estate funds.

-As the focus on sustainability intensifies, these studies contribute to the growing body of evidence supporting the positive relationship between ESG practices and financial returns in the real estate industry.
+As the focus on sustainability intensifies, these studies contribute to the growing body of evidence supporting the positive relationship between responsible investment practices and financial returns in the real estate industry.

 *The ODCE index tracks open-end funds pursuing a core investment strategy, generally characterized by low risk, low levered, stable properties geographically diversified across U.S. markets.
 At the time of this research, all funds active on the index had actively adopted GRESB Real Estate Assessment reporting.